-- Spring Plant Sale and MG Garden Shoppe: The Plant Sale and MG Garden Shoppe offer plants recommended for North Texas and fun and interesting tools and garden decor.
-The Plant Sale and Garden Shoppe are always a hit with Denton County residents and provide income for our other community projects.
+- Spring Plant Sale: The Plant Sale offers plants recommended for North Texas, some of which are difficult to find at local nurseries.
+The Plant Sale is always a hit with Denton County residents and provides income for our other community projects.

 - Fall Garden Festival: The Fall Garden Festival (formerly known as “Fall Garden InfoFest”) is held in October each year.
 Themes from recent festivals include Water Conservation, Vegetable Gardening and Eating Locally.
 Master Gardeners present informational booths, local experts speak on a number of topics, local vendors provide shopping opportunities, and music and children’s activities contribute to the festive atmosphere.
 Admission is free.